tracy-o/learning-day/docs/architecture/layers.md

 ## Pre Flight Pipeline

-After a request matches against a route, it goes through a pipeline called pre_flight_pipeline.
+After a request matches against a route, it goes through a pipeline called preflight_pipeline.
 It transforms the envelope through a series of functions (transformers) which amend the envelope before a request to an origin is made.
 Aftter this, it will fetch the route_state in order to proceed with the request.

 ## RouteState